-Dani Selva is an Assistant Professor at the Sibley School of Mechanical and Aerospace Engineering at Cornell University, where he directs the Systems Engineering, Architecture, and Knowledge (SEAK) Lab.
-His research interests focus on the application of knowledge engineering, global optimization and machine learning techniques to systems engineering and architecture, with a strong focus on space systems.
-Ultimately, Dani is mostly inspired by two things: everything space, and the Systems scientists of the 1970’s such as Herbert Simon who conducted multi-disciplinary research at the intersection of artificial intelligence, cognitive psychology, economics, statistics, and decision analysis.
+Dani Selva is an Assistant Professor in the department of Aerospace Engineering at Texas A&M University, where he directs the Systems Engineering, Architecture, and Knowledge (SEAK) Lab.

+Dani’s research interests are somewhere between the intersection and the union of space systems, artificial intelligence, and engineering system design.
+Ultimately, Dani is most inspired by two things: everything space, and the Systems scientists of the 1970’s such as Herbert Simon who conducted multi-disciplinary research at the intersection of artificial intelligence, cognitive psychology, economics, statistics, and decision analysis.